Rad-hi/OBDII-Talker/README.md

 ## Description:

-This sketch was written to communicate with an ELM327 device using the OBDII protocol via the serial port.
+This sketch was written to communicate with an ELM327 device with the OBDII protocol via the serial port.

 The only ELM327 device I was able to put my hands on was a USB one, which introduced a problem, I wasn't realisticly going to reverse engineer a USB driver just to retreive some data for fun, so as you can see in the picture below, I had to de some light researching on the parts used in order to understand how data is transmitted (went the hardware reverse engineering path) and what I found out was: